chelaxian/TG_Voice-Video_MSG/README.md

 ### Configuration

-1. **Edit the config.py file to include your own API ID, API Hash (you can leave them empty if you have no plan to use telethon), and allowed user IDs.
+1. **Edit the config.py file to include your own API ID, API Hash (you can leave them empty if you have no plans to use telethon), and allowed user IDs.
 If you need BotFather bot - also include your botfather token.
 Replace the placeholders with your actual values.**

     ```python
     # Your API ID from my.telegram.org